digitalgreentea/ethical-frenchie/wiki/asset-pipeline.md

 This will create the `.webp` files inside the same directory.

+### CMS
+To use the image shortcode with Netlify CMS, follow these directions:

+1. On the body input area, you'll notice a **plus** icon with a **carret pointing down**.
+2. Click that and select `Image Shortcode`.
+3. On the **image path** filed, type the file name with the extension.

+And that's it.
+The shortcode will be generated.
+You should be able to see it as well in the preview panel on the right.

 ## Stylesheets
 These live in the `assets/css` directory.
 They are written using SCSS and compile with [PostCSS](https://postcss.org).
 There is a `postcss.config.js` configuration file which declared the plugins used for minification and browser prefixing, among other vital plugins used for proper CSS render.